123dprinted/Spiced/README.md

-# Telegram
+# Coffee

 ## Information

-Designed for a "vanilla" (with heavy sarcasm) way of quick communications, Telegram is a mod that adds old and antiquated means of telecommunication.
+A vanilla mod that adds... (wait for it)... coffee!

 ## License